xiegeo/modbusone/README.md

 ## Implemented

 - Serial RTU
+- Modbus over TCP
 - Function Codes 1-6,15,16
 - Server and Client API
 - Server and Client Tester (examples/memory)

 ## Development

-This project is mostly stable, and I am using it in production.
+This project and API is stable, and I am using it in production.

-API stability is best effort.
-This means:

-- Changes should not break users code unless there is a compelling reason.

-- Code broken by API changes should not compile, new errors to user code should not be introduced silently.

-- API changes will be documented to speed adoption of new versions.

 My primary usage is RTU (over RS-485).
+TCP is also supported.
 Others may or may not be implemented in the future.

 Contribution to new or existing functionally, or just changing a private identifier public are welcome, as well as documentation, test, example code or any other improvements.

+Development tools:

+- `go generate` runs `embedmd` to copy parts of the examples_test.go to this readme file
+- `golangci-lint run` for improvement hints.
+Ideally there are no warnings.
+- Use `go test -race -count=5 ./...` pre release.

 ## Breaking Changes